 High up in the verdant mountains of the island’s interior is the Great Etang National Park which boasts landscapes that are so beautiful they are sure to tempt you away from the wonderful beaches for at least one day.
-Hiking trails run through the tropical rainforest, along the shores of Great Etang Lake and to refreshing waterfalls and natural pools.
 Traversing the park on foot visitors will spot a wide variety of flora and possibly Mona monkeys, possums, armadillos, lizards and an array of tropical birds.

-A trip to Grenada wouldn’t be complete without a visit to one of the island’s spice plantations or rum distilleries which were, and still are, integral to its heritage and culture.
+The island’s spice plantations and rum distilleries were, and still are, integral to its heritage and culture.
 Discover enduring traditions with a tour of either the Belmont Estate or Dougladston Estate, a historic working plantation, before witnessing the antiquated processes at the rustic River Antoine Estate, which is Grenada’s oldest rum distillery.